Units in the IGI property model

 Units and ratios - interpreting values

-Molecular / Gas data and units
+Molecular / Gas units

 Molecular data can be measured in a number of indicators.
 Each indicator has a characteristic unit of measure: